Sync Bio

 Incubation

-The boxes support optional temperature control and O2/CO2 control.
-In this configuration, each box has insulated walls and a double-pane glass front door (with a cover for light-sensitive experiments).
+The boxes provide temperature control and optional O2/CO2 control.
+Each box has insulated walls and a double-pane glass front door (with a cover for light-sensitive experiments).

 Liquid Handling

-We provide hardware for pipetting, dispensing, and pin-based liquid transfer.
-Our pipetting system has multiple channels with independent high-speed movement.
-One channel can be aspirating, while another is dispensing, while another is swapping tips.
-All liquid transfers are validated with optical volume verification.
+We provide hardware for pipetting, microliter-scale dispensing, and pin-based liquid transfer.
+The liquid handling can be validated with optical volume verification.

 Other Modules

-We also provide imaging modules for microscopy (fluorescence, brightfield, phase contrast, darkfield, etc.) and plate reading.
+We also provide imaging modules for microscopy (fluorescence, brightfield, phase contrast, and darkfield) and plate reading.

 Example Applications